rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 end,
 ```

-As you can see from the code the `require("projectmgr").setup` function is called, which allows you to override the default settings, anything you set inside it will change how it works.
+As you can see from the code the `require("projectmgr").setup` function is called, which allows you to override the default settings.
+Anything you set inside it will change how it works.

 The `git pull --ff-only` command performs a *fast forward* synchronization of the repository, downloading only those files that have no conflicts and can be updated without intervention on your part.

-The result of the command also was directed to the file **.git/fastforward.log** to prevent it from being displayed on the terminal where NvChad is running and to have a synchronization history available.
+The result of the command also is directed to the file **.git/fastforward.log** to prevent it from being displayed on the terminal where NvChad is running and to have a synchronization history available.

-Also provided is the option to save the session when it closes, this will allow you by selecting the project to have the editor open on the last pages you were working on.
+Also provided is the option to save the session when it closes.
+This allows you to return to the pages you were working on by selecting the project and opening it again.

 ```lua
 session = { enabled = true, file = "Session.vim" },
 ```

-This option is enabled by default but it writes the **Session.vim** file to the *root* directory of the project and this is not desirable in the case of Rocky Linux documentation so in this example it is saved in the `.git` folder which is not under version control.
+This option is enabled by default but it writes the **Session.vim** file to the *root* directory of the project and this is not desirable in the case of Rocky Linux documentation.
+In this example, it is saved in the `.git` folder which is not under version control.

 Adjust the path of **Session.vim** and **fastforward.log** according to your needs.